frostnova335-ai/test7/README.md

 total AS (
     SELECT COUNT(*)::float AS total_count FROM base
 ),
-outer_ring AS (
-    -- Only 3 categories
-    SELECT category, COUNT(*)::float AS cnt
-    FROM base
-    GROUP BY 1
-),
 inner_ring AS (
-    -- Escalated vs Not Escalated
     SELECT
         CASE
             WHEN category = 'Not Escalated' THEN 'Not Escalated'